Policies, Publications and Protocols

-In October 2021, we celebrated #BlackHistoryMonth, which aims to highlight the importance and achievements of the Black community.
+In October, we celebrate #BlackHistoryMonth, which aims to highlight the importance and achievements of the Black community.

 Pride in The Bar

-In June, our colleagues celebrated Pride month – a month dedicated to celebrating LGBTQ+ communities all around the world.
-This was our third year participating, and seeking to bring faces and voices in support of our LGBTQ+ colleagues and allies.
+In June, our colleagues celebrate Pride month – a month dedicated to celebrating LGBTQ+ communities all around the world.
 The Bar of Ireland is a proud member of OUTLaw Network, which aims to make the legal sector a more LGBTQ+ friendly career option and bring our legal knowledge to current debates.

 We continue to engage with external parties and those across the sector on issues of disability in order to support practitioners, clients and those in leadership positions create a more accessible sector, in line with national and international obligations.